 MS, Healthcare Administration, University of Maryland University College, 1998

-Professor Griffin is a native of Washington, DC.
-She started teaching at Washington Adventist University (WAU) as an adjunct professor in 2008.
+Tijuana Griffin, Ph.D., MS, MSN, CNOR, is Director in the Department of Nursing at Washington Adventist University.
+She is a native of Washington, DC.
+Dr. Griffin started teaching at Washington Adventist University (WAU) as an adjunct professor in 2008.
 In 2010, she joined the nursing department as a full time faculty member.
 Before coming to WAU, she worked at Washington Adventist Hospital for over 20 years in critical care and surgery.

 She holds a Ph.D. from Capella University, Masters of Nursing from University of Phoenix, Masters of Health Care Administration from University of Maryland, and Bachelor of Science in Nursing from Washington Adventist University (formerly Columbia Union College).